5G technology: how it works

 Operators are more excited about 5G broadband than they were with 4G.
 The additional capacity and lower cost-per-bit of transmission means they can market FWA as a genuine fibre replacement and open up additional revenue streams that maximise their infrastructure investments.

-Halo for Business includes an always connected guarantee and customers can add 4G and 5G mobile connections.
-Businesses can make and receive calls on their landline number straight from a mobile, so you needn’t worry about missing an important call (read the fully story here).
+Halo for Business includes an always-connected guarantee and customers can add 4G and 5G mobile connections.
+Businesses can make and receive calls on their landline number straight from a mobile, so you needn’t worry about missing an important call (read the full story on BT Halo here).

 The flexibility of 5G broadband